Does my name have to be on insurance card?

 What happens if someone borrowing the car is pulled over?

-If someone who’s borrowing the car is pulled over and the officer asks for insurance cards and registration, the name of the driver borrowing the car doesn’t need to be on the documents.
+If someone who’s borrowing the car is pulled over and the police check if you have car insurance and registration, the name of the driver borrowing the car doesn’t need to be on the documents.

 The officer might ask some questions to find out how you know the vehicle owner, but as long as you were given permission, you shouldn’t have issues.